Mohammed-Anwar/post-processing-tool-for-godot/README.md

 ## how to use
 ### use an effect
-in the inspector of the PostProcessing_tool node, you will find all the effects in groups in any group effect, you will be fined the show button that shows the effect and the properties of that effect you can play in that properties to get some awesome results
+in the inspector of the PostProcessing_tool node, you will find all the effects in groups in any group effect, you will find the show button that shows the effect and the properties of that effect you can play in that properties to get some awesome results